-The health service organisation has an organisation-wide complaints management system that encourages and supports patients, carers, families, and the workforce to report complaints.
+The HSO has an organisation-wide complaints management system that encourages and supports patients, carers, families, and the workforce to report complaints.
 It involves the workforce and consumers in the review of complaints, resolves complaints in a timely manner, and provides timely feedback to the governing body, the workforce, and consumers on the analysis of complaints and the actions taken.
 The organisation uses information from the analysis of complaints to inform improvements in safety and quality systems, records risks identified from complaints in the risk management system, and regularly reviews and acts to improve the effectiveness of the complaints management system.

-- Healthscope Policy 1.08 Complaints Management - Healthscope Policy 1.05 Partnering with Consumers

-- Risk Register #16078 Inadequate Complaints Management

-- Meeting minutes with Compliments and Complaints being a standing agenda item.
-(Quality and Risk 4/06/24; 13/08/24 and 1/10/24, MAC 21/05/2024 and 27/08/2024 and Consumer Committee 16/07/2024 and 24/09/24)

-- Review of complaints on RiskMan from January 2024 - November 2024 n23.
-Sampling of Complaints (#78544, # 76880, #74434 and # 74627) verified management of complaints consistent with policy direction

-- Interviews with workers, consumer consultants and management demonstrated a sound understanding of patient rights and the HSO complaints management processes.
+- Healthscope Policy 1.08 Complaints Management. - Healthscope Policy 1.05 Partnering with Consumers. - Risk Register #16078 Inadequate Complaints Management. - Meeting minutes with Compliments and Complaints being a standing agenda item.
+(Quality and Risk 4/06/24; 13/08/24 & 1/10/24, MAC 21/05/24; 20/08/24 & 19/11/24 and Consumer Committee 16/07/2024 & 24/09/24). - Review of complaints on RiskMan from January 2024 November 2024 n23.
+Sampling of Complaints (#78313, 78067 & # 74627) verified management of complaints consistent with policy direction. - Interviews with workers, consumer consultants and management demonstrated a sound understanding of patient rights and the HSO complaints management processes.